USS Sandoval (APA-194): World War II

-Sandoval completed her last "Magic Carpet" run at San Francisco on the 29th.
+Sandoval completed her last Magic Carpet run at San Francisco on 29 November.
 Then, for a brief time, she provided services to small craft in the San Francisco Bay area.
-In March, she reported to the 19th (Inactive) Fleet; and, on 19 July 1946, she was decommissioned and berthed at Stockton, California.
+In March, she reported to the 19th (Inactive) Fleet, and on 19 July 1946, she was decommissioned and berthed at Stockton, California.

 Korean War

 Five years later, after war had again broken out in the Far East, Sandoval was ordered activated to support the United Nations effort in Korea.
-Recommissioned on 22 September 1951, she joined the Pacific Fleet's Amphibious Force in mid-October; and, after operations off the U.S. West Coast, she sailed west on 3 March 1952.
+Recommissioned on 22 September 1951, she joined the Pacific Fleet's Amphibious Force in mid-October; after operations off the U.S. West Coast, she sailed west on 3 March 1952.

-On the 24th, she arrived in Japan; and, in mid-April, she carried cargo to Inchon, whence she moved troops to Koje Do to assist in stemming the prisoner of war (POW) riots on that island.
-In May and early June, she conducted amphibious training exercises; and, at mid-month, she headed south to the Philippines and Hong Kong.
+On the 24th, she arrived in Japan, and in mid-April, she carried cargo to Inchon, whence she moved troops to Koje Do to assist in stemming the prisoner of war (POW) riots on that island.
+In May and early June, she conducted amphibious training exercises, and at mid-month, she headed south to the Philippines and Hong Kong.
 In July, she returned to Japan, where she resumed cargo and amphibious training operations.
 In August, she sailed for home, arriving at Long Beach, California, on the 24th.
-She then shifted to San Francisco, California; and, after voyage repairs, returned to San Diego, California, whence she conducted exercises until December.
-Overhaul took her into February 1953; and, in the spring, she resumed training duties off southern California.
+She then shifted to San Francisco, and after voyage repairs, returned to San Diego, whence she conducted exercises until December.
+Overhaul took her into February 1953, and in the spring, she resumed training duties off southern California.

 On 3 July, Sandoval again headed west.
-She arrived in Japan the day after the truce went into effect; and, in early August, she assisted in transporting POW's from the off-shore islands to the Korean mainland for exchange.
-She then returned to Japan and, for the remainder of her extended tour in the western Pacific Ocean, carried cargo and conducted training exercises in Japanese, Korean, and Okinawan waters.
-In April 1954, she returned to California and, after local exercises, prepared for inactivation.
+She arrived in Japan the day after the truce went into effect; in early August, she assisted in transporting POWs from the offshore islands to the Korean mainland for exchange.
+She then returned to Japan, and for the remainder of her extended tour in the western Pacific, carried cargo and conducted training exercises in Japanese, Korean, and Okinawan waters.
+In April 1954, she returned to California, and after local exercises, prepared for inactivation.
 She completed inactivation overhaul and was decommissioned at Mare Island, California, on 22 June 1955.
-Four and one-half years later, on 10 December 1959, she was transferred to the Maritime Administration's National Defense Reserve Fleet; and, on 1 July 1960, her name was struck from the Navy list.
+Four and one-half years later, on 10 December 1959, she was transferred to the Maritime Administration's National Defense Reserve Fleet, and on 1 July 1960, her name was struck from the Navy list.